shruu1729/The-Pre-Processor/README.md

 6. Download the preprocessed Dataset

 Pandas and scikit learn will be used throughout the project to perform the preprocessig steps.

+## Step-1: Input the Dataset
+There are several types of Machine Learning such as Supervised learning, Unsupervised learning etc. Here, you are writing python scripts to make preprocessed dataset for performing supervised learning.
+--> For simultaneously testing I will be performing the preprocessing on a very popular ML dataset - Titanic survival Dataset available on Kaggle.

+1. Make a main class for the Project where all below functions will be defined - 1.1.
+A function that only takes a ‘.csv’ input from the command line.
+  1.2.
+A function that chooses a target (dependent) variable and removes it from the dataset, so that you can start preprocessing on all the independent variables.
+2. Each task will have a separate class and will be called by their respective object.
+3. Handle all the exceptions in the input.

+## Step-2: Data Description
+1. Make a separate class for Data Description where all below functions will be defined - 1.1.
+A function that shows properties (mean, standard deviation, percentiles, total number of values, maximum, minimum) of each numeric column.
+This function should        also show the datatypes along with the null value count of each column.
+  1.2.
+A function that shows the property of any specific column.
+    1.2.1.
+A numeric column should show properties like mean, standard deviation, percentiles, total number of values, maximum and minimum.
+    1.2.2.
+A string column should show properties like total number of values and number of distinct values.
+  1.3.
+A function that takes a number of rows ‘n’ as input and prints the dataset.
+2. Handle all the exceptions in the input.